-This is a dual driver hybrid IEM and at $74.99 sat just below the F9 and above the F5.
-It was also signified the start of FiiO’s formal relationship with Knowles who make some of the best BA drivers in the market today.
+This is a dual-driver hybrid IEM and at $74.99 sat just below the F9 and above the F5.
+It was also signified the start of FiiO’s formal relationship with Knowles who makes some of the best BA drivers in the market today.

 Roll on Mid-2018 and we now have the FH5 which is their top-of-the-line IEM in all ranges though still within the FH range.
-This is quad driver hybrid IEM priced at $269.99 and double the price of their previous TOTL F9 Pro.
+This is a quad-driver hybrid IEM priced at $269.99 and double the price of their previous TOTL F9 Pro.

-FiiO mean business with this release.
+FiiO means business with this release.
 It is decidedly mid-fi in pitch and price and will be competing with IEM’s from the likes of Fidue, Noble, and Oriveti.